 Parents with multiple children born at the same time are entitled to an additional 60 working days of parental allowance for each child starting with the second.
 For one child, parental allowance is paid for 158 working days; for twins, for 218 working days (158 + 60 working days); for triplets, for 278 working days (158 + 60 + 60 working days), etc. The additional days can be used to extend the period of maternity allowance or parental allowance or to allow both parents to stay home to care for the children.

 The parental allowance period, including the extension for multiple births, can be taken out in a maximum of 2 periods by each parent.

 Both parents staying home at the same time

 Both parents can stay home at the same time after childbirth to look after their children.
-For example, fathers can use 18 working days of their paternity leave entitlement, followed by the additional days of parental allowance (60 working days).
-A father of twins could thus stay home at the same time with the mother for a total of about 13 weeks.
+Then the father of twins can take paternity leave for 36 working days and additional days of parental leave for 60 working days.
+The father can divide the days of paternity allowance into four periods, maximum, and the days of parental allowance into two periods, maximum.
+A father of twins could thus stay home at the same time with the mother for a total of about 16 weeks.
 Fathers can also take paternity leave or other family leaves later on, but not at the same time as the mother takes out leave.